muratk5n/thirdwave/en/README.md

-Don Farrell, Minister for Trade & Tourism @ausgov opens the second half of the summit, outlining progress on net zero including the revised 43% emissions reduction target for 2030
+Don Farrell, Minister for Trade & Tourism @ausgov opens the second half of the summit, outlining progress on net zero including the revised 43% emissions reduction target for 2030..
 Also strong A$185 billion green hydrogen project pipeline"

----

-Africa (perhaps lucky for them) switched to agro later, their oldest kingdom is Kingdom of Kerma (2500 BC)?
-Look at Anatolia - they had a string of these cocksuckers one after the other - Rome, Byzantium, Ottomans...
-Each more inbred than the next, and in essence mirror images of eachother.

 ---